jrood-nrel/hypre/src/docs/usr-manual/ch-misc.rst

 .. _LSI_install:

-Using HYPRE in External FEI Implementations
+Using NALU_HYPRE in External FEI Implementations
 ==============================================================================

 To set up hypre for use in external, e.g. Sandia's, FEI implementations one